 • Paper was actually one of the most important things to be traded on the Silk Road.
 It became the most used writing material in Eurasia and had a much bigger effect on history than silk did.

-• The Silk Road wasn’t actually called that during the time it was used.
+• The Silk Road wasn’t actually called so during the time it was used.
 Each section of the route had a different name that coincided with each city that was close by.

 • The name Silk Road was developed in 1877 by Baron Ferdinand Von Richthofen.
 He was a geographer, and while making a huge map of China, he showed a connecting line between China and Europe.
 He called it the Silk Road.